-A guide to Saudi Arabia's first Islamic Arts Biennale in Jeddah
+Saudi Arabia's first Islamic Arts Biennale has just been extended

 The exhibition will reimagine the symbolic Western Hajj Terminal through art…

-The inaugural Islamic Arts Biennale 2023 (IAB) is taking place at the iconic Aga Khan award-winning Western Hajj Terminal at King Abdulaziz Airport in Jeddah, from January 23 to April 23.
+The inaugural Islamic Arts Biennale 2023 (IAB) is taking place at the iconic Aga Khan award-winning Western Hajj Terminal at King Abdulaziz Airport in Jeddah.

 Bridging the gap between past, present, and future, the biennale will provide a holistic perspective into the Islamic arts through the integration of historic and contemporary works.